Rajapalayam Mills Ltd Directors Report.

 18. PUBLIC DEPOSITS

-Pursuant to Rule 8(5)(v) & (vi) of Companies (Accounts) Rules, 2014, it is reported that the Company has not accepted any deposit from public during the financial year under review.
-There has been no default in the repayment of deposits/payment of interest thereon during the financial year.
+Pursuant to Rule 8(5)(v)& (vi) of Companies (Accounts) Rules, 2014, it is reported that the Company has not accepted any deposit from public during the financial year under review.
+There was no outstanding of deposits as on 31-03-2019 (Previous year: NIL).
 The Company has no deposit, which is not in compliance with the Chapter V of the Companies Act, 2013.

 19. ORDERS PASSED BY REGULATORS